earthhistoryviz/tsconline/docs/README.md

 ---

-The server run on port 3000 by default, and will serve the following routes:
+The server runs on port 3000 by default, and will serve the following routes:

 | **Route**              | **Description**                                                                    |
 | :--------------------- | ---------------------------------------------------------------------------------- |